scionsamurai/remark-extract-headers-sveltekit/src/posts/post1.md

 Are you building a content-rich website with SvelteKit and Markdown?
 If so, you've probably wished for an easy way to generate a table of contents or navigation based on your article headers.
 This can be especially tricky when using mdsvex, the popular Markdown preprocessor for Svelte.

 But fear not!
 In this post, we'll walk through a powerful solution: creating a custom remark plugin that automatically extracts headers from your Markdown files in a SvelteKit project using mdsvex.

+The completed code can be viewed on [github](https://github.com/scionsamurai/remark-extract-headers-sveltekit).

 ### Why Extract Headers?